AshleyKG/myrepo/Project1.md

-Using the mutate function, I created two new variables: pop\_1a and pop\_1b. pop\_1a represents the total population of county citizens that are elligible for the vaccine under the conditions of Phase 1a, meaning that they are healthcare workers or long-term care residents and employees. pop\_1b represents the total population of each county that is elligible for the Covid-19 vaccine based on Phase 1b.
+Using the mutate function, I created two new variables: pop\_1a and pop\_1b. pop\_1a represents the total population of county citizens that are eligible for the vaccine under the conditions of Phase 1a, meaning that they are healthcare workers or long-term care residents and employees. pop\_1b represents the total population of each county that is eligible for the Covid-19 vaccine based on Phase 1b.
 This means that they are either aged 65 or older, aged 16-64 with a medical condition that puts them at high risk of a severe Covid-19 case, or an education/child-care employee.
-I then combined the two variables to create a variable adding up the total known population of individuals elligible for the vaccine.
-Using this new variable, pop\_elligible, I created a proportion of the elligible population that has been vaccinated.
-This is under the assumptions that a) only those who are truly elligible for the vaccine are being vaccinated, and b) the total doses administered per county have been administered to county citizens and not those living in other areas.
+I then combined the two variables to create a variable adding up the total known population of individuals eligible for the vaccine.
+Using this new variable, pop\_elligible, I created a proportion of the eligible population that has been vaccinated.
+This is under the assumptions that a) only those who are truly eligible for the vaccine are being vaccinated, and b) the total doses administered per county have been administered to county citizens and not those living in other areas.
 Lastly, I created a variable called case\_level which divided the counties into high, medium, or low depending on how many total covid cases they have.

-I calculated the average number of cases, vaccine doses administered, elligible population, and proportion of the elligible population that has been vaccinated both overall and when the dataset has been grouped based by case level.
+I calculated the average number of cases, vaccine doses administered, eligible population, and proportion of the eligible population that has been vaccinated both overall and when the dataset has been grouped based by case level.
 Altogether, the average number of covid cases across the counties in Texas is 9174.08 cases with a standard deviation of 34062.57 cases.
 The mean number of doses administered is 26902.38 doses.
-The mean elligible population is 56699.36 people with an average proportion of vaccinated population of 0.31.
+The mean eligible population is 56699.36 people with an average proportion of vaccinated population of 0.31.

-When grouped by case level, those in the “high” case level have larger average values for each variable with the exception of the mean proportion of those vaccinated.
-The higher average number of cases, doses administered, and elligible population are expected as we would likely see these larger numbers in a more densely populated county.
+When grouped by case level, those in the “high” case level had the largest average number of Covid-19 cases, 56,244.31 cases, and the largest average number of doses distributed, 160,378.71 doses.
+The average eligible population was also the highest with 326,685.11 individuals.
+The higher average number of cases, doses administered, and eligible population are expected as we would likely see these larger numbers in a more densely populated county.
 Counties with higher numbers of cases will also see larger numbers of doses being distributed to them, as they are at a higher risk level overall than less populated counties.
+Larger counties will also have greater access to resources that allow for them to store the vaccines that require specific, low temperatures such as -80 degree Celsius freezers.
+Each of these factors diminishes as we look at smaller counties.
+Rural areas, where the less populated counties often are located, often do not possess the resources or manpower to maintain a vaccine stock as grand as the larger counties.

 Lastly, I calculated a correlation matrix for the dataset which will be visualized in the next section.